Henry Oberbeck

 Oberbeck collected 42 hits in 238 at bats for a .176 career batting average.
 He also pitched in eight games in his two-year Major League career, finishing with a 0–5 win–loss record.

 For three games in 1884, Oberbeck was used as an umpire for the Union Association.

+He died in St. Louis on August 26, 1921, and was buried at Bellefontaine Cemetery.